Mortgage broker Dubai 2026: how a broker saves you money and stress

 A good Dubai mortgage broker pays for themselves several times over.
 Better rate than you'd get walking into the branch, application placed with the bank most likely to approve your profile, paperwork handled once instead of three times across three banks, and someone who knows the system holding your hand from pre-approval through to keys at the DLD trustee office.

 Most reputable Dubai brokers charge the client nothing — the bank pays the commission from its own margin.
-So the practical question isn't "should I use a broker?" — it's "how do I find a good one?"
+So the practical question isn't "should I use a broker?"
+It's "how do I find a good one?"
 This article walks through what brokers actually do, how the economics work, how to spot the difference between a great broker and a mediocre one, and the specific questions to ask before signing.

 What a Dubai mortgage broker does for you